Skin flushing, or blushing, describes feelings of warmth and

 - high temperatures or fever

-- medicinal reactions, particularly too much niacin
+- reactions to medications, particularly too much

 - Cushing’s disease

-- Carcinoid syndrome
+- carcinoid syndrome

 becomes a persistent issue or if it occurs with other symptoms, such as

 Addressing and Easing Your Symptoms

 There are several home health options available to help you

 decrease your flushing episodes.
 If home health options don’t prevent or lessen

 the frequency of these episodes, see your doctor immediately.
 It may mean that